fplourde/Taskwarrior-habitica-hooks/README.md

 # Taskwarrior Habitica Hook
-Add todo task on Habitica.com when task are added and complete task added with taskwarrior
+Add todo task on Habitica.com when task are added and complete task on Habitica.com when task added with taskwarrior are completed

 ## What it does
 - Add task through Taskwarrior in Habitica